Aldream/docpal/README.md

 This branch contains the *vagrant* boxes used as dev environment.

-Take alook at the wiki for more information.
+Take a look at the wiki for more information.